toddy15/isoquery/man/isoquery.rst

 starting with two dashes ('-'). **isoquery** supports the following options:

 -i NUMBER, --iso=NUMBER     The ISO standard to use.
 Possible values: 639,
-                            639-3, 3166, 4217, 15924 (default: 3166)
+                            639-3, 3166, 3166-2, 4217, 15924 (default: 3166)

+-x FILE, --xmlfile=FILE     Use another XML file with ISO data.
+                            (default: /usr/share/xml/iso-codes/iso_3166.xml)

+-l LOCALE, --locale=LOCALE  Use this locale for output.

 -n, --name                  Name for the supplied codes (default)

 -o, --official_name         Official name for the supplied codes.
-                            This may be the same as --name.
+This may be
+                            the same as --name.
+(Only applies to ISO 3166)

 -c, --common_name           Common name for the supplied codes.
-                            This may be the same as --name.
+This may be
+                            the same as --name.
+(Only applies to ISO 3166)

--l LOCALE, --locale=LOCALE  Use this locale for output.

--x FILE, --xmlfile=FILE     Use another XML file with ISO data.
-                            (default: /usr/share/xml/iso-codes/iso_3166.xml)

 -0, --null                  Separate entries with a NULL character instead
                             of newline.